 - Otolaryngologist—to evaluate your vocal cords

-- Surgery in severe cases—to cut or remove a nerve that is connected to the vocal cords
+People who are not helped by other methods may need surgery to cut or remove a nerve that is connected to the vocal cords.

-There are no current guidelines to prevent SD because the cause is not known.
+There are no current guidelines to prevent SD.

 American Speech-Language-Hearing Association

 Ontario Association of Speech-Language Pathologists and Audiologists